-- The Department played an active role in the response to the devastating tornadoes that hit Pilger and Beaver Crossing.
-The tornadoes also impacted large rural areas around the towns.
-The Norfolk Field Office responded and under the direction of the Nebraska Emergency Management Agency assisted in debris management and the identification of hazardous materials. - The Field Services and Assistance Division devotes significant resources to the coordination of the review and response to submissions pursuant to the National Environmental Protection Act (NEPA).
+- The Field Services and Assistance Division devotes significant resources to the coordination of the review of and response to submissions pursuant to the National Environmental Policy Act (NEPA).
 The environmental assessments are conducted by five NDEQ programs: Air Quality, Waste Compliance, Storm Water, Wastewater, and Water Quality.
 The purpose of the assessments is to ensure related projects are conducted in an environmentally responsible manner and to give the project sponsors an early awareness of any potential permits that will be needed for a successful project.
-During FY2014, NDEQ received 57 new project notifications for NEPA review. - The Community Right-to-Know Program continues to work with Local Emergency Planning Committees in planning efforts, such as planning and participating in emergency response exercises.
+During FY2015, NDEQ received 72 new project notifications for NEPA review. - The Community Right-to-Know Program works with Local Emergency Planning Committees in planning efforts, such as planning and participating in emergency response exercises.
 The program also participates in educational activities.
-The Program participated in 15 local emergency management agency meetings over the last year and participated on the State Emergency Response Commission Education/Outreach Committee. - The Division continues to coordinate environmental partnership efforts with different organizations.
-With regard to one such organization, the Nebraska Public Power District (NPPD), both NDEQ and NPPD have been able to utilize the strengths of the other organization to better the understanding of power generation in Nebraska and its interaction with the local and regional environment.
-One of the principal efforts of the Partnership has been to organize an annual workshop, the "Power Summit," which brings those responsible for generating electricity together with environmental regulators for the purposes of examining topics of mutual interest.
-The Partnership also coordinated a meeting of the Nebraska Methane Workgroup.
-This meeting was held to learn of advancements made in technologies associated with the capture and use of methane from livestock operations.

-- The Emergency Response Program continues to enhance the Department's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for the Department's Emergency Response Team.
-Additionally, the Emergency Response Coordinator serves as the Department's Complaint Coordinator.
+The Program participated in 12 local emergency management agency meetings over the last year and on the State Emergency Response Commission Education/Outreach Committee. - The Emergency Response Program enhances NDEQ's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for NDEQ's Emergency Response Team.
+Additionally, the Emergency Response Coordinator serves as NDEQ's Complaint Coordinator.
 The Complaint Coordinator implements the Department-wide notification system.
-The system is designed to increase the effectiveness and bring consistency to the Department's response to notifications and complaints. - The Division, primarily through the efforts of the Small Business and Public Assistance Coordinator, is responsible for the planning of the Department's annual Environmental Update a one-day conference held for the regulated community and environmental consultants to provide an opportunity for NDEQ programs to present updates and explain new developments. - The Division, through the Small Business and Public Assistance Coordinator, arranges "One Stop Permit Meetings" with businesses, city representatives, or the Nebraska Department of Economic Development, to help facilitate any environmental regulatory permitting requirements an incoming business may have. - The Environmental Assistance Division provides assistance to the Waste Management Division in the conduct of the federal Brownfields program.
-The Brownfields program's purpose is to restore blighted and contaminated areas of the country to productive use.
-The Field Service and Assistance Division has been reviewing and providing comments on grant applications to those organizations applying for federal Brownfields grants.
-In 2014, EPA selected the City of Gering to receive a \$200,000 grant to conduct 14 Phase I and six Phase II environmental site assessments.
-Grant funds also will be used for cleanup planning at four sites and community outreach activities. - The Field Office Section Supervisor has continued one-on-one informal visits with small community Municipal Clerks.
-Clerks often receive requests for information associated with the Department's various programs and providing them with knowledge of the Department's programs, and letting the Clerks know who to contact in given situations, benefits the citizens of the state.
+The system is designed to increase the effectiveness and bring consistency to NDEQ's response to notifications and complaints. - The Division, primarily through the efforts of the Small Business and Public Assistance Coordinator, is responsible for the planning of NDEQ's annual Environmental Update - a oneday conference held for the regulated community and environmental consultants to provide an opportunity for NDEQ programs to present updates and explain new developments.
+In FY2015, the Environmental Update was also held in North Platte.
+The additional session was well received and continued expansion of the Environmental Update will occur in FY2016. - The Division, through the Small Business and Public Assistance Coordinator, arranges "One Stop Permit Meetings" with businesses, city representatives, or the Nebraska Department of Economic Development, to help facilitate any environmental regulatory permitting requirements an incoming business may have. - The Field Office Section Supervisor conducts one-on-one informal visits with small community Municipal Clerks.
+Clerks often receive requests for information associated with NDEQ's various programs, and providing them with knowledge of NDEQ's programs, and letting the Clerks know who to contact in given situations, benefits the citizens of the state.